pkestene/MS-HPC-AI-GPU/code/mini-projet/wave2d/readme.md

 # Work

 Refactoring this code by using as much as possible [CuPy](https://github.com/cupy/cupy) instead of [numpy](https://numpy.org/), and try to evaluate performance (change simulation domain sizes).
 By how much the CuPy version is faster than the original CPU only version ?
+Perform a benchmark by varying the domain size, perform a strong scaling study.
+CuPy.fft is able to handle multi-GPU computation, investigate the use of the two GPUs available on our platform.

-Main files are [wave2d.py](https://github.com/pvthinker/wave2d/blob/master/wave2d.py) and [fourier.py](https://github.com/pvthinker/wave2d/blob/master/fourier.py)
+Main files are [wave2d.py](https://github.com/pvthinker/wave2d/blob/master/wave2d.py), [fourier.py](https://github.com/pvthinker/wave2d/blob/master/fourier.py) and [shipwake.py](https://github.com/pvthinker/wave2d/blob/master/shipwake.py)

 Additional resources:
 - [CuPy](https://github.com/cupy/cupy)